mor1/acp_sensor_debug/README.md

-This project demonstrates the visualization of data streams received from multiple sensors over MQTT through The Things Network.
-(Could be modified to serve other MQTT brokers too.)
+This project demonstrates the visualization of data streams received from multiple sensors over MQTT through The Things Network and local sensors.

 ## Features
 ### TTN Server